Attorney Advertising · bertollini.com

 I-130 petition processing times have worsened significantly.
 Families separated by USCIS inaction now routinely turn to Mandamus.

 A U.S. citizen or lawful permanent resident files Form I-130 to establish a qualifying family relationship with a non-citizen relative.
-These petitions have seen dramatically increasing processing times in recent years.
-When an I-130 has been pending over a year with no updates — despite multiple service requests and congressional inquiries — and similar cases filed at the same time have already been processed, the delay is very likely unreasonable.
+When an I-130 has been pending over a year with no updates, the delay is very likely unreasonable.

 Consular Processing Delays